SalmaAlassal/mrNetwork/NetworkFundamentals/README.md

 A modem brings internet into your house, while a router directs that internet connection to all the computers, tablets, mobile phones and other connected devices you have on hand.

 #  Access Point

 - Attaches to a router or modem.

 - It generates the Wi-Fi signal your device attaches to — allowing you connect wireless to the internet.
-If you didn’t have a wireless access point either separate or built into your modem or router you would only be able to connect to the internet via an ethernet cable.

-- It cannot be a wireless router.
-A stand-alone wireless access point will have an Ethernet cable running to the router and convert the wired signal into a wireless one.
+- **It cannot be a wireless router.** A stand-alone wireless access point will have an Ethernet cable running to the router and convert the wired signal into a wireless one.
 It will not route packets from the local network to anther network or the Internet like a typical router.

 - Wireless routers typically have firewalls built-in too, while wireless APs do not.

+- Today’s wireless AP is widely used in business and larger WLANs to cover a bigger area or to support hundreds of users.
+In larger WLANs, it usually makes sense to have several APs feeding into a single, separate router.

  [Wireless Access Point vs Wi-Fi Router](https://www.youtube.com/watch?v=OxiY4yf6GGg)